IceDragon200/mt-harmonia-scarred-world/mods/hsw_guilds/README.md

 /guild-list
 ```

-Lists all guilds registered on the server
+Lists all guilds registered on the server unless hidden.

 ```
 /guild-appoint <position> <player-name> [<guild-id>]
 ```

-Appoints for position, specified player in guild, note that the player must be apart of the guild to be appointed for a position.
+Appoints for position a specified player in guild, note that the player must be apart of the guild to be appointed for a position.

 Position can be: